ahbagheri79/rxplugins/README.md

-# rxplugins
 # Welcome WordPress Community!

-This plugin is released as open source and completely free.
-You are free to make any modifications you need and use it in commercial projects as well.
-Just keep in mind that if any changes are made, they must be published as open source and should never be placed under any non-free conditions.
+This plugin is released as open source under the [GNU General Public License v3.0](LICENSE).
+You are free to modify it as needed and use it in commercial projects.
+However, any modifications you make must also be released under the GPL-3.0 license, and the plugin must remain free and open source.

 ## Usage